tingwl0122/tingwl0122.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm Ting-Wei (Tim) Li (李廷威), an incoming Ph.D. student at the [Department of Computer Science @ University of Illinois Urbana-Champaign](https://cs.illinois.edu/).
-My supervisor is Dr. [Hanghang Tong](http://tonghanghang.org/).
+My supervisor is Prof. [Hanghang Tong](http://tonghanghang.org/).

 My research interest lies in graph machine learning, trustworthy machine learning and any intersection of the above two areas.
 For applications, I am particually interested in social network analysis and the interaction betwen LLMs and Knowledge Graphs.